 A brush-layer wall, 40 m in length, was constructed in August 2008 at the river bank adjacent to the ponds after slippage(s) occurred.
 This work did not require consenting and complied with Rules 25 and 26 of the Regional Freshwater Plan.
 A small slip on the nearby river bank late in the 2009-2010 period (after prolonged wet weather) was contract planted with brush willows (V. Kuyl, STDC; pers.comm).
+Willow planting was undertaken on some minor slips on the river bank in June 2015 (STDC, 2015).

 No infiltration/inflow pipe rehabilitation work was undertaken on the reticulation during the 2011-2012 year but some lining was performed in 2012-2013 (STDC, 2013).
-Further reticulation investigations were performed in 2013+-2014 and the resultant faults have been incorporated into repair worked programmed over the next three years (STDC; pers.comm)
+Further reticulation investigations were performed in 2013-2014 and the resultant faults have been incorporated into repair worked programmed over the next three years with 372m of pipeline re-lined during the 2014-2015 period (STDC; pers.comm)